The Eye Doc Blog

 Most of us learn visually.
 Children especially are visual learners.
 It is hypothesized that 80% of what a child learns is through their vision yet 86% of children have never had an eye exam.
 People often assume a school screening, given by the school nurse, is adequate.
 Pediatricians also offer visual screenings.

 Vision screenings, while a helpful and necessary part of school back to school, allow many children that need help to fall through the cracks.
 A comprehensive eye exam is truly what is needed to preserve a child’s vision.
-An eye exam involves an assesment of a patient’s refractive condition (nearsighted, farsighted etc.), ocular health, binocular function (how the eyes work together) and a comprehensive medical and ocular and family history.
+An eye exam involves an assessment of a patient’s refractive condition (nearsighted, farsighted etc.), ocular health, binocular function (how the eyes work together) and a comprehensive medical and ocular and family history.
 Timely eye exams can also prevent amblyopia and lazy eyes in children.
 More information about vision and children is available on the Total Eye Care Website.